 If you don’t respond to a negative review, people and prospective customers will never know your side of the story.

-Responding to a bad or particularly nasty review from an angry customer doesn’t mean that you should also match their negative energy.
+Responding to a negative review from an angry customer doesn’t mean that you should also match their negative energy.

 Try to be as objective as you can, express that you understand their point of view.
-Explain the situation according to how your company sees it.
-And, find a way to compromise.
+Explain the situation according to how your company sees it, then find a way to compromise.

 A clear, swift, and apologetic response can change how the irate customer sees your brand.
 How you communicate your side of the story can determine if you’re going to lose a customer that day or not.